agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

     <span style="color: #008800; font-weight: bold">return</span> label, image
 </pre></div>

+Notice the structure of the full example in terms of its component features.
+If you were to look into the [build_image_data.py](https://raw.githubusercontent.com/tensorflow/models/master/inception/inception/data/build_image_data.py) script that we used above to write the files, you would see that it organises the features precicely in this arrangement.

 We can then, using this function:

 <!-- HTML generated using hilite.me --><div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #888888"># associate the &quot;label&quot; and &quot;image&quot; objects with the corresponding features read from </span>
 <span style="color: #888888"># a single example in the training data file</span>